telerik/ajax-docs/sharepoint/2007/radeditor-for-moss/dialogs/image-manager.md

 ````

->note Note that under MOSS the Upload and Delete options depend on the current user's permissions for the desired library.
+>tip Note that under MOSS the Upload and Delete options depend on the current user's permissions for the desired library.